viperML/noshell/readme.md

 Noshell enables some patterns in the NixOS ecosystem, such as:

 - Using a shell with a configuration wrapper.
 As the wrapper is a different program that is not present in `/etc/shells`.
+See https://github.com/viperML/wrapper-manager .
-- User-level configuration of the login shell with home-manager.
+- User-level configuration of the login shell with home-manager (`xdg.configFile."shell".source = lib.getExe pkgs.nushell;`)

 It can be useful too outside of NixOS, for example to use a custom build of some shell.